 NHMRC became an independent statutory agency within the Health and Ageing portfolio on 1 July 2006.
 This change brought with it an amended NHMRC Act that defines the NHMRC as the Chief Executive Officer (CEO), the Council and committees, and the staff of NHMRC.

-NHMRC also has responsibilities under the Prohibition of Human Cloning for Reproduction and the Regulation of Human Embryo Research Amendment Act 2006 which came into operation on 12 June 2007.
-Obligations of NHMRC under the Prohibition of Human Cloning for Reproduction Act 2002 and the Research Involving Human Embryos Act 2002 include the development and implementation of a program for reviewing and enhancing relevant guidelines, and the provision of administrative improvements in the licensing process.
+NHMRC also has responsibilities under the Prohibition of Human Cloning for Reproduction and the Regulation of Human Embryo Research Amendment Act 2006, including the development and implementation of a program for reviewing and enhancing relevant guidelines, and the provision of administrative improvements in the licensing process.

-Under the amended NHMRC Act, the CEO is the accountable officer directly responsible to the Minister for Health and Ageing for setting the major objectives for NHMRC, identifying new and emerging health issues and developing strategies to address these issues as they arise.
+Under the NHMRC Act, the CEO is directly responsible to the Minister for Health and Minister for Sport, the Hon Peter Dutton MP, for setting the major objectives for NHMRC, identifying new and emerging health issues and developing strategies to address these issues as they arise.

-With the support of Council, the CEO is given the task of developing a strategic plan, and addressing and meeting with a Statement of Intent, the goals set out in the Minister’s Statement of Expectation.
+With the support of Council, the CEO develops the NHMRC Strategic Plan, and addressing and meeting with a Statement of Intent, the goals set out in the Minister’s Statement of Expectation.

 Membership of Council and committees

-For the 2009-12 triennium the Minister for Health and Ageing, the Hon Nicola Roxon MP, deemed that NHMRC would require the following six Principal Committees in addition to the NHMRC Council:
+For the 2012-15 triennium NHMRC has the following six Principal Committees in addition to the NHMRC Council:

 - AHEC - Australian Health Ethics Committee